Upstairs and Downstairs: Production

 It was based on a 1957 novel by Ronald Scott Thorn, the pen name of Dr Ronald Wilkinson.
 Filming began in March 1959.

 Ralph Thomas and Betty Box made the film after a series of more expensive adventure films.
 "I'm glad we're back in comedy", said Box.
 "I like to make people laugh.
 I think they get enough crying in daily life.
 Also the results in comedy are more tangible.
 You hear where you succeed."

 Ralph Thomas later called the film "a light comedy which I liked very much...
 I had a great cast in that one...
 For its period it was a very effective, very small little comedy, which I think was really very funny."

 Michael Craig said "the jokes and the situations were pretty much the same as in all the other Box/Thomas comedies.
 That's not surprising as they were mostly written by the same person and had the same casts."
+His female co star was Anne Heywood who was then one of the busiest actors at Rank.

 Nicholas Parsons, who had a small role called it "a delightful domestic romp" where Demongeot "was incredibly sexy, and everyone fancied her like crazy."

 Sid James' eighteen month old daughter Susan appears in the film.
 James' biographer called the film a "glossy but empty-headed comedy... strangely out of touch for the late fifties."
 The ending of the film involves James' character announcing he has married a female colleague.
 Ralph Thomas said, "There is no way I could allow Sid to walk down the aisle.
-The public would never believe. it and besides that battered face just doesn’t go with a romantic role."
+The public would never believe it and besides that battered face just doesn’t go with a romantic role."